hzdg/reactdi/README.md

 });
 ```

-Now the `Grandparent` can know when one of its descendants has changed without.
+Now the `Grandparent` can know when one of its descendants has changed.
+Notice
-Notice that the `Parent` is blissfully unaware that this is happening; its
+that the `Parent` is blissfully unaware that this is happening; its callback
-callback will execute normally.
+will execute normally.

 Like the `map*` functions, `on` can be easily scoped to particular component
 types: